-Sadie and Sarah, both Troop 1173 Junior Girl Scouts in Gilbert, IA, recently transformed an old box into a flag donation box for their local American Legion Auxiliary, Post 37, as part of their Silver Award Project.
+Sadie and Sarah, both Troop 1173 Cadette Girl Scouts in Gilbert, IA, recently transformed an old box into a flag donation box for their local American Legion Auxiliary, Post 37, as part of their Silver Award Project.

 Sadie, a Girl Scout of nearly 10 years, is part of the American Legion group for young girls in her area.